Skip to main content

 Communicate and Coordinate

-• Participate in functional area briefings and After Action Reviews (AAR).
+• Conduct and/or participate in After Action Reviews (AARs).

 Manage Risk